ErwanH29/Team-B-Millisecond-Pulsars/ProjectProposal.md

-# Title: The Possibility of Exotic Millisecond Pulsars Living in the Milky Way
+# The Possibility of Exotic Millisecond Pulsars Living in the Milky Way

 Team members: Shiyang Zhang, Arend Moerman, Erwan Hochart